NorbuGyaltsen/dharma-jewels/README.md

 # 💎 Dhamra Jewels

-Only for those who have attended a Tergar Path of Liberation Levels 1&2 in-person retreat.
 A project for my own personal use.
+Do not view unless you have attended a Tergar Path of Liberation Levels 1&2 in-person retreat.